Monday, May 26, 2025

 Acts 1:1-11 or Acts 1:6-14 is the RCL passage for the Ascension/Easter 7.

-Really edgy sermon idea: Acts 1 shows a united church that loves and prays together, but does not do any outreach.
-It is "First Lutheran Church of Jerusalem", a small, tight-knit group that sings and worships with joy, fills committee spots and avoids outreach at all possible costs.
+You could really go for an edgy sermon: Acts 1 shows a united church that loves and prays together, but does not do any outreach.
+It is "First Lutheran Church of Jerusalem", a small, tight-knit group that sings and worships with joy, fills committee spots (with people that have been here the longest) and avoids outreach at all possible costs.

 For those note quite as bold:

 Acts 1:1 may just summarize all of the book.
 In fact, one word, sometimes missed by the translators, may summarize all of acts: "began."
 Luke says that his Gospel is "all that Jesus BEGAN to do and teach."
-Jesus' work is not complete; it must be continued by his disciples.
+Jesus' work in the Gospel's is not complete; it must be continued by his disciples.
 By the Spirit, they carry forth and do the greater things Jesus told us we would do if we believed in him.
-Well, if 1:1 explains the whole book, 1:2 leaves us curious how this all works.
-Luke says Jesus communicated things through the Holy Spirit.
-Acts could just of easily been called the Acts of the Holy Spirit.
-But how does the Holy Spirit work?
-Acts wrestles with how the Holy Spirit worked to guide the early church in making decisions about the doings and teachings of Christ.
+Luke is inviting us, as readers -- lovers of God! -- into the movement of seeing all things reconciled in Jesus Christ.

 Key words: